wahrlichger/projectEuler/README.md

 # Creative Project Euler Solutions

 ## About
-This repository is dedicated to exploring innovative and alternative approaches to solving Project Euler's mathematical and programming challenges.
-It aims to provide unique solutions that go beyond standard methods, offering fresh perspectives and techniques.
+This repository is dedicated to exploring alternative approaches to solving Project Euler's mathematical and programming challenges.

 ## Getting Started
 To get started with these solutions, clone this repo and navigate to the individual problem folders: